What Makes a Great

-Very simply, outdoor misting fans combine an outdoor fan with mist cooling provided by water from a tank or hose.
-They can reduce dust and odors in the area, as well as static electricity and the presence of flying insects.
+Outdoor misting fans combine an outdoor fan with evaporation cooling from a tank or hose.
+They can reduce dust and odors, static electricity and the presence of flying insects.
 They can help regulate humidity, but most of all, they can cool you off.

-Outdoor misting fans are a newcomer to the outdoor cooling category.
-They may have first been brought to the pubic’s awareness in the 1990s at the sidelines of professional sports, keeping the athletes cool.
+Outdoor misting fans may have first been brought to the public’s awareness in the 1990s at the sidelines of professional sports teams, keeping the athletes cool.

 The higher the water pressure used and the more powerful the fan, the more effective the cooling in both dry and humid weather.
 The superfine mist created by the high pressure and tiny nozzles evaporates mid-air, cooling the air immediately in front of the fan.
 Then the fan moves the cooled air out on its breeze.

-Less powerful fans can still provide a lot of cooling.
 The lower the water pressure, the less water will evaporate.
 As less water evaporates into the air, there will be less chilled air for the fan to move.
-But you will still feel some cooling from the breeze created by the fan.
+But the fan helps compensate for that – you will still feel additional cooling from the breeze created by the fan.

 More powerful fans can move some of the un-evaporated water of a lower pressure mist.
-If some of this “wet” mist lands on you, you’ll still feel some cooling from the water evaporating from your skin combined with the fan’s breeze.
-As the water pressure goes down you’ll need to be closer to the fan to get this effect.
+If some of this “wet” mist lands on you, you’ll still feel some cooling from the water evaporating from your skin by the fan’s breeze.
+With lower water pressures, you’ll need to be closer to the fan to get this effect.

 So is the best solution to get the most powerful fan with the highest water pressure?

 Not necessarily.
-If you’re relaxing out on your patio, you really won’t want one of those high power systems practically blowing you and your stuff into the neighbor’s yard!
-And if you’re playing or working hard out on a field, the gentle breeze and small mist of a low power fan probably won’t be enough to cool down you and your whole group.
+If you’re relaxing out on your patio, you really won’t want a high power system practically blowing you and your stuff into the neighbor’s yard!
+And if you’re playing or working hard out on a field, the gentle breeze and soft mist of a low power unit probably won’t be enough to cool down you and your whole group.

 Outdoor misting fans are great for spot cooling because they cool the area immediately around them.
 If you’re in an open field or an open patio, you’ll want to put the fan where you need it most and plan your activities right around it, especially if it uses a low pressure mist.
 If you’re outdoors playing or working hard and can’t put the fan right where you’re working or playing, take occasional breaks to go over to the fan and bask in the cool breeze.